Back Button

 HISTORY OF THE CRAIG MICROSCOPE AND SLIDES

-For a detailed history of Craig microscopes, including other variations, and the somewhat similar Globe microscopes, please see the article about them on Microscopist.net.
+For a detailed history of Craig microscopes, including its other variations in gutta percha and, in the last years of production, nickel plated, and the somewhat similar Globe microscope, please see the article about them on Microscopist.net.

 WARNING-PLEASE NOTE: If you are intending to buy one of these for your collection, please be careful.
 Many are sold without the lens, and are therefore of minimal or no value; without the lens, its just a cheap thin piece of metal without any use as a microscope!